MicrosoftDocs/minecraft-creator/creator/Documents/Structures/StructureBlocksCommandTutorial.md

 `/structure load statue ~ ~ ~ 0_degrees none block_by_block 10`

  ...into the command input.

- This loads the structure called **statue** at the current location, does not rotate or mirror it, and animates it in one block at a time over ten seconds.
+ This loads the structure called **statue** at the current location.
+It does not rotate or mirror it, but animates it in one block at a time over ten seconds.
+If you wanted to use this mechanic to create a timed scenario, of course you could change 10 to something else.

-7. Go to your world settings and change the world from Creative to Adventure.
+7. After you load the structure, change your world from Creative mode to Adventure mode.
+(Hint: Use `/gamemode adventure` or `/gamemode a`.)
-8. Click the acacia button and watch the statue arrive!
+8. Click the acacia button and watch!

 ## What's Next?